BOBAHbJ4/BSUIR/Web application development/README.md

 # Web Page Layout.
-> JavaScript basics: syntax and semantics; programming paradigms and basic principles of algorithmization; basic programming techniques.
-JavaScript templates: application of the basic API; application of the Web API; design of client web applications; development of individual components of client web applications.
-Tools, libraries and frameworks: fundamentals of application in the development of client web applications.
+> Basic information about Web applications, Web services.
+Architecture of Web applications of Web services.
+Designing Web applications.
+Design of site management systems.
+Database design for Web applications and Web services.
+Features of writing Web application code.
+Introduction to the XML language, the basic mechanisms of the language.
+The structure and content of the XML document.
+Namespace.
+XSL, XSLT as a means to represent and transform data in XML format.Fundamentals of security in the development of Web sites.
+Features of the use of frameworks in the development of site management systems.

 ## The project is rewritten in php, a local OpenServer with a phpmyadmin database is used as the server.

 [OLD PROJECT](https://bobahbj4.github.io/BSUIR/Web%20Page%20Layout/Health/Index.html)